Last Updated on March 14, 2022 by

 The Puerto Ricans celebrate the festival in Aibonito, a small mountain town in Puerto Rico.
 The festival is the biggest flower festival and plant show in the country and the festival has many flowers on sale.

-It also has food stalls, plants stalls, and live music.
+It also has food stalls, plant stalls, and live music.
 The locals celebrate it in June and July, and thousands of guests come to the mountain town to check out the sale.
 Kids enjoy the festival as there are several rides for them.

 During this celebration, most natives adorn their traditional clothes.